This page: full notes A* summary notes C/B summary notes

 Flew ends with the question – what is the difference between a world in which this gardener (God) exists, and a world in which it doesn’t exist.
 If belief in God is consistent with any possible discovery about reality, then its existence surely can make no difference to reality.
 It cannot be about reality.
 Flew claims Religious language therefore ‘fails to assert’ anything.
 It is unfalsifiable and so meaningless.

-The falsification principle cannot be falsified and is therefore meaningless.
+Weakness: The falsification principle cannot be falsified and is therefore meaningless.
+It looks like falsificationism has this same issue as verificationism.

 St Paul claimed that if Jesus’ body were discovered then belief and faith in Christianity would be pointless.
 This suggests Flew is incorrect to think religious language is always unfalsifiable as there are at least some believers whose belief is incompatible with some logically possible state of affairs.
 That would show that Paul’s religious language would pass Flew’s test of falsification and so would be meaningful.